niranjantitan76/LandingClubStudy/README.md

 - Anaconda Navigator 2.6.3
 - Visual Studio Code 1.96.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
 - References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.upgrad.com/).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [Niranjan Singh and  ] - feel free to contact me!

 <!-- Optional -->
 <!-- ## License -->